 Employees shall have the right to review and at their own expense obtain copies of their Court personnel files.
-Their official personnel file is currently located in the Court's Human Resources Division.
+The official personnel file is currently in the Courts Human Resources Division.
 An employee's representative may inspect the contents of an employee's personnel files upon signed, dated authorization by the employee.
 Authorization shall be valid for sixty (60) calendar days from the date of signature.